 Helicobacter pylori Infection

-H. pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
+Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
 Infection may be asymptomatic or result in varying degrees of dyspepsia.
-Diagnosis is by urea breath test and testing of endoscopic biopsy samples.
+Diagnosis is by urea breath test, stool antigen test, and testing of endoscopic biopsy samples.
 Treatment is with a proton pump inhibitor plus two antibiotics.

 (See also the American College of Gastroenterology’s guidelines for the management of Helicobacter pylori infection.)